rossanx/akfs/docs/journal.md

      FIRST STEP: DISABLE INTERRUPTS.
 THIS IS IMPORTANT.
 IF YOU SWITCH TO PROTECTED-MODE WITHOUT DEFINING AN IVT, YOU WILL CRASH YOUR MACHINE.
-IF AN INTERRUPT IS RAISED AND YOU DONT'T HAVE AN INTERRUPT HANDLER FOR THAT, BEHAVIOR IS UNDEFINED.
+IF AN INTERRUPT IS RAISED AND YOU DONT'T HAVE AN INTERRUPT HANDLER (ISR) FOR THAT, BEHAVIOR IS UNDEFINED.
 YOU COULD END UP EXECUTING WHATEVER GARBAGE THE PROCESSOR WOULD EVENTUALLY POINT TO!!!!
 SO:

                      cli